tarunjindal790/node-chat/README.md

 # node-chat
-A Chat app built using Nodejs.
+A Chat Room app built using Nodejs and SocketIO.

 Live at https://lit-hamlet-12841.herokuapp.com

+Connect using a username and room name.